Licensed Electrician

 Our Service Area

-Serving the Greater Tulsa Area
+Serving the Greater Tulsa Area & Green Country

-Call us at (918) 324-6121 to confirm service availability.
+Call us at (918) 324-6121 to confirm availability in your location — we may still be able to help.

-Your Electrical Questions, Answered.
+Your Electrical Questions,

 Answers to the questions we hear most from Tulsa homeowners and business owners before starting a project.